DavesCodeMusings/WeeNAS/README.md

 This will install neccessary components using the FreeBSD pkg system and also configure weenas_api.js as a system service.

-Once installation is complete, configuration is done from a web browser.
+Once installation is complete, administration is done from a web browser.
 Just go to this host's name or IP address at port 9000.
 Like this:

 http://<hostname or IP>:9000